csb324/hexo-site/source/_posts/Handlebars-Sass-Resume.md

 ---
 ### What does this do?

 Making a resume sucks.

+Let's think about it this way: A resume is a list of repeating elements (or, perhaps, a few different kinds of lists).
+Each element is a job you've had once, and each job probably has a bunch of things attached to it that you want to style differently: dates you worked there, title, responsibilities, etc.

+A resume is also a piece of paper that you want to use to represent yourself.
+You want everything lined up and spaced in the ideal way to make it easy to read, but also contain as much killer awesome information as possible.

-If you have repeating elements, and you want to position them _just right_, using Microsoft Word is a really good way to give yourself stress nightmares.
+Life tip: if you have repeating elements, and you want to position them _just right_, using Microsoft Word is a really good way to give yourself stress nightmares.
 You know what I like using to style things?
 CSS.

 Oh, and you know how I like to store objects?
 JavaScript.